 The Psychology Internship at Elmhurst Hospital is now comprised of three tracks: Child and Adolescent Psychology, Adult Psychology, and Adult Correctional/Forensics Psychology.
+The rotation requirements may change depending on additional grant funding received, to be determined by mid September, 2025.
+Please check back for updates to the program description following that time.

 All interns will be assigned four 3-month rotations as well as outpatient individual, group and family/couples therapy casework, and psychological assessment cases.
 Interns will also attend didactics, case conferences and other seminars, in addition to receiving 3-4 hours per week of individual and group supervision.
 All interns will have varying degrees of and exposure to lifespan work.

-Adult Track interns will be required to complete some amount of work involving substance abuse, including OUD/SUD treatment and prevention, including rotations in dual diagnosis inpatient treatment as well as outpatient group work.
+Adult Track interns will be required to complete some amount of work involving substance abuse, including OUD/SUD treatment and prevention, including rotations in dual diagnosis inpatient treatment or community-based encounters involving treatment of substance abusing individuals.
 In addition, interns can choose from other rotations including psychiatric emergency room, adult or adolescent inpatient, child and adolescent partial hospitalization, outpatient integrated service, and women's forensic inpatient.
-The Adult track has 4 full time positions.
+The Adult track has 5 full time positions.
 Given federal grant requirements, all Adult Track candidates must be United States citizens or permanent residents.

 Child and Adolescent Track interns will be required to complete one rotation in either Adolescent Inpatient or Child Partial Hospitalization units, and two of the following three rotations: Comprehensive Psychiatric Emergency Room, Adolescent Collaborative Care or At Risk Youth.
 The fourth rotation can be of the intern's choosing.
-The Child/Adolescent track has five full time positions.
-Because of federal grant requirements, all Child Track candidates must be United States citizens or permanent residents.
+The Child/Adolescent track has four full time positions.
+Some degree of lifespan substance abuse clinical work may be part of this experience as well.
+Candidates with visas will be considered on this track.

 Applications are to be submitted through AAPI online.
 For internship questions or for a prospectus, contact Dr. Block at (718) 334-3913 or by email at blockd@nychhc.org.